 I use Cyfe to monitor influential people in my industry as well as manage my connections.
 I have a separate dashboard that monitors important people, tracks my time and even shows my calendar:

-Finally, here are a few great examples of truly epic group interview articles that went very well:
+Finally, here is an example of an epic group interview article that went very well:

 - White Hat Link Building: The Zen Masters’ Guide: 10 experts providing exceptionally useful results.
 (This guide is a must-read!)